daver234/Recipe-Finder/README.md

 - Find new recipes based on search terms.
 - View history of previous search terms, tap to view them.
 Swipe left to delete a term.
 - Check for network connection (WiFi or cellular).
 If no network, displays message and suggests tapping search bar to see search terms get view offline data.
 - Automatically stores previous search terms and shows in searchbar controller when active.
+Shows Apple style blurred HUD when saving or deleting search terms.
 - View previous recipe search results offline.
 Recipe details, including ingredients for viewed recipes from search terms, are available offline.
 - View count of total number of loaded recipes in navigation bar.
 Updated as more recipes load while scrolling (iOS 10 and above).
 - Support for iOS 9 and above.